-Understanding the historical context and process by which the Code was created and revised may help individual behavior analysts and organizations appreciate why the code, comprehensive as it may be, stops short of exhaustive lists of unethical and ethical behaviors.
+Understanding the historical context and process by which the Code came about may help individual behavior analysts and organizations appreciate why the code, comprehensive as it may be, stops short of exhaustive lists of unethical and ethical behaviors.
 Ethical behavior is at least partly determined by its function or the immediate and delayed outcomes of behavior analysts' actions on others.
 The BACB's 2022 Code names four core principles (i.e., underlying foundational values) that behavior analysts should consider when interpreting the content of the Code and evaluating the ethicality of their actions and outcomes.
 The Code calls behavior analysts to strive to embody the principles of benefiting others; treating others with compassion, dignity, and respect; behaving with integrity; and ensuring one's professional competence.
-These principles extend the utility of the Code to several especially challenging scenarios (e.g., following one standard seems to compromise another standard, reasonable people do not agree on the right thing to do, each potential action has significant drawbacks, personal preferences and beliefs do not align with professional responsibilities).
+These principles extend the utility of the Code to especially challenging scenarios in which following guidance under one standard seems to compromise another, relevant parties do not fully agree on the right thing to do, each course of action seems to have significant downsides for one or more parties, or the behavior analyst's personal preferences and beliefs do not align with responsibilities in their current professional context.